robot297/JAG_7_2019/grades/Lab 6 Questions.md

  Which means that the coffee shop sold 100 cappuccino drinks.

  Your program should read this data from coffee_price_data.txt, and coffee_sales_data.txt, and store it all of the data for each drink in one Drink object.
 One Drink object should store that drink's name, price, number sold, cost to make one drink, price one drink sold for.

- A Drink object should be able to calculate the total expenses to make all the drinks of that type sold;
- the total price all of that drink of that type sold for, and profit for that type of drink.
+ A Drink object should be able to calculate the total expenses to make all the drinks of that type sold; the total price all of that drink of that type sold for, and profit for that type of drink.

  You should deal with any file-related exceptions properly.

- Once you have gathered all the data, generate a report that will be written out to a new file called daily_sales_report.txt.
+ Once you have gathered all the data, generate a report that will be written out to a new file called `daily_sales_report.txt`.
  For each drink, record the number of drinks sold, the total that it cost to make the total quantity of those drinks (expenses), and the total amount (revenue) spent by customers on that drink.

  So, for example, if the coffee shop sold 100 cappuccinos today, you'll write a line that says